jelhub/scimgateway/README.md

 	  }
 	}
 	// Note: Federated credentials defined for the application in Entra ID must match the corresponding `issuer`, `subject`, and `name`
-	// example issuer: "https://scimgateway.my-company.com/oauth" and must be reachable from the internet
+	// example issuer: "https://scimgateway.my-company.com/oauth" and base URL must be reachable from the internet
 	// exampole name: "plugin-entra-id"